-If you have been accused of a domestic violence charge in New York, but the charge was dismissed, it’s understandable that you might still be worried that this charge will remain on your record, or if future employers will be able to see this on your record.
+Suppose you have been accused of a domestic violence charge in New York, but the charge was dismissed.
+In that case, it’s understandable that you might still be worried that the domestic violence charge will stay on your record or that future employers will be able to see the domestic violence charge on your record.

 In the state of New York, when a domestic violence charge is dismissed, photographs and fingerprints of the formerly accused individual are destroyed.
 This means the record is sealed permanently.
 The formerly accused individual is entitled to say they’ve never been arrested – because, technically, they haven’t been.

-Generally speaking, if your domestic violence charge is dismissed in New York, it will have no effect on your future employment, your personal life, and criminal record.
+Generally speaking, if your domestic violence charge is dismissed in New York, it will not affect your future employment, your personal life, and your criminal record.

-Even if your charges are ultimately dismissed, it’s understandable that you’ll be worried that your original arrest will still become public knowledge.
-Most domestic violence cases aren’t publicized in any way, unless the people involved are public figures or persons of interest.
+Even if your domestic violence charges are dismissed, it’s understandable that you’ll be worried that your original arrest will still become public knowledge.
+Most domestic violence cases aren’t publicized in any way unless the people involved are public figures or persons of interest.

 What Are The Penalties For Domestic Violence In New York?